DAMNinc/nn-calc/README.md

 # nn-calc

-Add two numbers with a neural network, yep
+Add two numbers with a neural network, yep.

+## Install and run

+Install Tensorflow, then:

+    python nn-add.py

+That's it for now.